Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Generative PointNet

 We define an explicit probability distribution of shape, each shape itself being a 3D point cloud, by the following energy-based model

-where the energy function $-f_\theta(X)$ with parameters $\theta$ defines the energy of the point cloud $X$, and the point cloud $X$ with a low energy is assigned a high probability. $Z(\theta)=\int \exp(f_{\theta}(X))dX$ is the analytically intractable normalizing constant, which ensures the sum of all the probabilities in the distribution is equal to 1.
+where $f_\theta(X)$ is a scoring function that maps the input $X$ to a score and is parameterized by a bottom-up neural network, $p_0(X) \propto \exp(-||X||^2/2s^2)$ is the Gaussian white noise reference distribution ($s$ is a hyperparameter and set to be 0.3 in our paper), $Z(\theta)=\int \exp[f_{\theta}(X)]p_0(X)dX$ is the analytically intractable normalizing constant, which ensures the sum of all the probabilities in the distribution is equal to~1.
+The energy function $\mathcal{E}_{\theta}(X)=-f_\theta(X)+||X||^2/2s^2$ containing parameters $\theta$ defines the energy of the point cloud $X$, and the point cloud $X$ with a low energy is assigned a high probability.

-Since each point cloud input $X$ is a set of unordered points, the negative energy function, $f_\theta(X)$, defined on a point set needs to be invariant to $M!$ permutations of the point set in point feeding order.
-We parameterize $f_\theta(X)$ by an input-permutation-invariant bottom-up deep network with parameters $\theta$.
-Specifically, we design $f_\theta(X)$ by applying a symmetric function on non-linearly transformed points in the set, i.e., $f_{\theta}(\{x_1,...,x_M\})=g(\{h(x_1),..,h(x_M)\})$, where $h$ is parameterized by a multi-layer perceptron network and $g$ is a symmetric function, which is a composition of an average pooling function and a multi-layer perceptron network.
-The network architecture of the energy function is visualized in Figure \ref{fig:structure}.
+Since each point cloud input $X$ is a set of unordered points, the energy function, $\mathcal{E}_\theta(X)$, defined on a point set needs to be invariant to $M!$ permutations of the point set in point feeding order.
+Because $||X||^2/2s^2$ is already naturally invariant to the point permutation, we only need to parameterize $f_\theta(X)$ by an input-permutation-invariant bottom-up deep network in order to obtain a proper $\mathcal{E}_\theta(X)$ that can handle unordered points.
+Specifically, we design $f_\theta(X)$ by applying a symmetric function on non-linearly transformed points in the set, i.e., $f_{\theta}(\{x_1,...,x_M\})=g(\{h(x_1),..,h(x_M)\})$, where $h$ is parameterized by a multi-layer perceptron network and $g$ is a symmetric function, which is an average pooling function followed by a multi-layer perceptron network.
+The network architecture of the scoring function $f_{\theta}$ is illustrated in Figure \ref{fig:structure}.
 Please read the caption for the details of the network.